-For the last two decades, mechatronic systemtechnik gmbh has been supplying the semiconductor industry with handling and processing systems for non-standard substrates.
-The company has gained its footing as the leading global supplier of automation equipment for semiconductor wafer handling.
-Our deep expertise and extensive knowledge of the industry’s latest trends and handling requirements enables us to create suitable solutions that will meet any and every handling requirement.
+For the last two decades, mechatronic has been supplying the semiconductor industry with handling and processing systems for non-standard substrates.
+The company has recognized as the leading global supplier of automation equipment for semiconductor wafer handling.
+Our deep expertise and extensive knowledge of the industry’s latest trends and handling requirements enables us to create suitable solutions that can meet any and every handling requirement.

 Wafer loading into OEM tools

-mechatronic systemtechnik gmbh offers handling systems for the loading and unloading of various substrates into processing and metrology equipment for semiconductor manufacturing.
-With our specialized know-how of non-standard substrates handling, mechatronic systemtechnik gmbh enables equipment makers to broaden the range of applications and their servable markets — to include the fast growing area of MEMS, power, and automotive devices.
+mechatronic offers handling systems for the loading and unloading of various substrates into processing and metrology equipment for semiconductor manufacturing.
+With our specialized know-how of non-standard substrates handling systems enable equipment makers to broaden the range of applications and their servable markets — to include the fast growing area of MEMS, power and automotive devices.

-Our integration expertise allows partners to either go with standardized interfaces or to use mechatronic systemtechnik gmbh´s systems to communicate with the MES system of the factory.
+Our integration expertise allows partners to either go with standardized interfaces or to use mechatronic´s systems to communicate with the MES system of the factory.

 The EFEMs can be delivered in sizes ranging from 2-wide to 4-wide.